staydecent/staydecent.ca/src/entries/code/2016-07-14-reusable-android-view-components/content.md

 title: Creating Reusable View Components for Android
 ---

-View components are all the rage in the frontend JavaScript world with React popularizing their usage.
+View components are all the rage in the frontend JavaScript world, with React popularizing their usage.
 Many [other frameworks](https://docs.angularjs.org/guide/component) have added APIs to support this pattern, as well.
 And, I've been using view components for the last couple years to build web app frontends.
 So, when I started learning Android, I quickly found myself wanting to breakdown my UI into components.

-Well, Android/Java is full-OOP so it really just comes down to extending a built-in ViewGroup class and defining an XML layout.
+Android/Java is full-OOP so it really just comes down to extending a built-in ViewGroup class and defining an XML layout.

 Here's an example of a stacked date view that could appear as a child of several different parent views.